abduulrahmankhalid/Information-Retrieval-System/README.md

 # Information-Retreival-System
 ## Information Retreival with Positional Index and Phrase Queries ,Ranked Cosine Similarity
+#### This repository is a part of course work for IS 313 Data storage and retrieval - Fall semester 2022-2023 - FCAI-HU
 ### First part :

 1 .
 Apply tokenization